Donald Trump Doesn’t Understand How Tariffs Work, Expert Wonders If Wharton Should Revoke Economics Degree

 The problem with Trump’s explanation, as Rothkopf points out in his column, is that it fundamentally misunderstands the mechanics of how tariffs actually work.

 Tariffs are not, in fact, being paid to the United States by China.
 Since the tariffs are paid on Chinese goods purchased by American consumers and businesses, that money comes from Americans, not from China.
-So rather than the tariffs acting as a fee imposed on the country of China, they in fact function more like a tax paid by Americans.
+So rather than the tariffs acting as a fee imposed on China, they, in fact, function more like a tax paid by Americans.

 He just keeps on doing it! !….The Daily Beast: Can Wharton Revoke Trump’s Economics Degree Now?.https://t.co/S9XRQ1aB0u